ArtofBugs/devdynasty-stats/README.md

 Source: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%205%20-%20Adding%20New%20Data#create-add_personjs---client-side-js

-Scope: Whole file unless otherwise noted; see code comments in each file for specific information
+Scope: Whole file except where otherwise noted; see code comments in each file for specific information

 Originality: Adapted from the starter code to fit our project's entities and attributes